This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 The lids act as a hindrance when you want to stack one utensil into the other.
 This forces you to provide unnecessary extra space for your utensils.
 Also, you can’t keep the lid away from its utensil as it may just disappear, forcing you to use the wrong lid.

 VARIERA pot lid organizer from IKEA is the solution to this.
-This organizer keeps the lid in their place, saving you from the hassle of searching them and wasting time which adds up to your frustration.
+This helps you organize the lids and keep them in their place, saving you from the hassle of searching for them and wasting time which adds up to your frustration.
 You can place it wherever you want to – in the cabinets, on the countertop, etc.

 10. DIY Bar Cart

 Can you guess what is this bar cart made from?
 No?